-88. Defendants had sufficient notice of their breaches of express and implied warranties.
-Defendants have, and had, exclusive knowledge of the physical and chemical makeup of the Contaminated Dog Foods.
-Defendants also had exclusive knowledge of their suppliers and whether any were rendering facilities that supplied ingredients at risk for containing pentobarbital.
+99. Defendants have, and had, exclusive knowledge of the physical and chemical makeup of the Contaminated Dog Foods.
+Defendants also had exclusive knowledge of their suppliers, including where the ingredients are sourced, how the ingredients arrive at the DogStar® Kitchens, the quality of received ingredients, and whether any were using rendering facilities that supplied ingredients at risk for containing pentobarbital.
 Defendants have publicly stated on their website that they require their suppliers to "provide heavy metals and mercury test results, for which we also test our final food products."
 As such, they have had test results that show the inclusion of heavy metals in the Contaminated Dog Foods.